Oxford Engineering Summer Course (Ages 13-15)

 Throughout the Immerse Education Engineering summer school programme for 16-18-year-olds, you will be introduced to the engineering topics that form the foundation of engineering at university, reside at an Oxford University College, and develop new skills as you work through a carefully constructed syllabus.

 You will be equipped with introductory insights to help decide whether you should pursue studying engineering at the university level.
 You’ll learn first-year engineering topics and develop both theoretical and practical understanding through an exciting syllabus designed by expert tutors from leading universities.
+Or, explore our other subjects at the Immerse Oxford Summer Program For Secondary School Students.

 Learn directly from expert academics from world-class universities